 While the Great Lakes region first welcomed Nordic peoples to America, the Pacific Northwest quickly followed as a transatlantic Scandinavian mecca, receiving a multitude of first-generation immigrants and, later, Scandinavian-American transplants from the Upper Midwest.
 Most of the emigration from the Nordic countries to America took place during the period from 1840 to 1920.
 A major influx occurred in the Pacific Northwest between 1890 and 1910, when close to 150,000 Scandinavians settled here, thus making them the largest foreign-born ethnic group in Washington state, comprising more than 30 percent of the state’s foreign-born population, mostly centered in the Puget Sound region.

 Scandinavians determined Seattle’s politics as well as its dominant social culture quite early.
 Nationally, the Scandinavian tradition of collective action led many Nordic immigrants to pursue active roles in American social reform movements.
-From the 1840s onward, Scandinavians were well represented in the movement for the abolition of slavery, and when the Civil War began, they volunteered in great numbers to fight for the Union.
+From the 1840s onward, Scandinavians were well represented in the movement for the abolition of slavery, and when the American Civil War began in 1861, they volunteered in great numbers to fight for the Union.

-During the twentieth century, the Scandinavian influence within Seattle would continue, leaving many enduring local icons in its wake, from the zany folksinger and seafood restaurateur Ivar Haglund to the Nordstrom family’s world-class retail empire to Washington state’s powerful U.S. Senators Henry “Scoop” Jackson and Warren G. “Maggie” Magnuson, who for decades used their clout in the other Washington to secure federal funding for the bills that supported many of Seattle’s civic improvements.
+During the twentieth century, the Scandinavian influence within Seattle would fully blossom, leaving many enduring local icons in its wake, from the zany folksinger and seafood restaurateur Ivar Haglund (1905-1985) to the Nordstrom family’s nationwide retail empire to Washington state’s powerful U.S. senators Henry M. Jackson (1912-1983) and Warren G. Magnuson (1905-1989), who for decades used their clout in The Other Washington to secure federal funding for the bills that supported many of Seattle’s mid-century civic improvement projects.